zach-cloud/JAST/README.md

 This is a multi-purpose and open-source tool for modifying JASS Script files.

-This tool is not an MPQ editor or extractor.

 ### Features

 - Code merging: given two war3map.j files, logically merges them together to contain the functionality of both.